rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 6. *Repeat steps 4 & 5 for the second water table, glass tank in water table 2, and the header tank (big black bucket)*.
 7. Record all temperature measurements **Units in psu** in the lab notebook.
 Press the "mode" button to reset as necessary.
 8. Press the power button to turn the probe off and complete the after-use process.
 [See above](#After-Use-Notes).

+**Salinity Probe Calibration**

+*You will need a temperature probe because you have to calibrate the salinity probe at* **25** degrees Celcius.
+When calibrating the salinity probe (Every other use) you should follow this process:
+- Turn on meter boxes of both the salinity probe and the temperature probe.
+- Rinse probe with DI water and wipe dry with kiwipe.
+- Place probes into 50,000 calibration solution and swirl probe around with the temperature probe as well.
+- Hit the measure button (Top left) on the salinity meter box.

 # Temperature
 *Note: Temperature probe can and should be stored completely dry.*